Many encoding practices are common to all types of LEMDO XML files. Subsequent chapters

 scenarios.

-Open the file that you have run a transformation on.
+Open the file on which you have run a transformation.
 Check that the transformation

 has worked.